avion23/tastyworksTaxes/README.md

 ## Known Issues
 - Symbol changes currently count as sales.
 While this simplification doesn't matter if you sell within the same year, it's simply wrong.
 - I am not sure about fee calculations.
+- In the case of short selling stocks (beyond an annual limit), 30% of the price is taxed with the capital gains tax as a substitute assessment base (§ 43a Absatz 2 Satz 7 EStG), and only offset with the covering.
+This is not implemented.

 ## Contributing